Do you often feel like placing a win bet on a specific team, only to stop at the last moment because of the high risk of a draw?

-How does the Draw No Bet work?
+How Does Draw No Bet Work?

 A draw no bet can be considered as a type of insurance when you wager on a match outcome.
-The way it works, is that if a match ends in a draw, you then receive a full refund of your initial stake.
+The way it works is that if a match ends in a draw, you then receive a full refund of your initial stake.

-DNB Bet explained
+DNB Bet Explained

-A simple example: If you had wagered £10 on 1.80 odds on a Draw No Bet then you would net €8 of profit.
+If you had wagered £10 on 1.80 odds on a Draw No Bet then you would net €8 of profit.
 Although it might not seem all that bad, it does mean that your liability is bigger to begin with.

 Now for the good part.
-If you had backed Team A on a straight win and the match ended as a draw you would unfortunately lose your bet.
+If you had backed Team A on a straight win and the match ended as a draw you would, unfortunately, lose your bet.
 If you had placed a Team A Draw No Bet however, you would get a full refund of your stake.

 Ultimately, you must carefully weigh and balance the risks and rewards.
-The only foolproof of utilising a draw no bet, is to make a careful odds assessment before, or during the course of a match, depending on when you will place your bet.
+The only foolproof way of using a draw no bet, is to make a careful odds assessment before, or during the course of a match, depending on when you will place your bet.

 This looks like a similar option to a dnb bet, but in pure numbers, it actually isn’t.
 If you glance at the Asian Handicap bets on your online bookmaker, you will find that, in most cases, the odds stand at a better price.

 For example, you might see that an Asian Handicap 0.0 win stands at 1.83 odds as opposed to a Team A DNB win that is offered at 1.73.
-Given that its the same bet, there is no reason to pick the lower odds.
+Given that it’s the same bet, there is no reason to pick the lower odds.

-Create your own Draw No Bet
+Create Your Own Draw No Bet

 On rare occasions, you might be unable to find a DNB bet on a specific match.
 If you feel like you could use the security of a Draw No Bet, you can always set it in a different way, by creating your own odds.